agtonomy/trellis/README.md

 See: https://en.wikipedia.org/wiki/Actor_model

 ## Asynchronous, event-driven architecture
 Trellis applications are intended to be purely event-driven with callbacks firing in response to events.
-The most common being in response to inbound messages and/or the passage of time.
+Most commonly due to inbound messages and/or the passage of time in the case of timers.

 Trellis uses [Asio](https://think-async.com/Asio/) under the hood to run an event loop.

 ## eCAL Core